r-kish/Tweet-Sentiment-Transit-Analysis/README.md

-# Tweet Sentiment Transit Analysis
+# Tweet Sentiment Transit Analysis (including demonstration)

-## Brief Table of Contents
+## Brief Table of Contents of Research Paper
 - Introduction
 - Literature Review
 - Methodology with Sentiment Analysis of Tweets in RStudio